rharbird/microbit-challenges/docs/source/introduction/environment.rst

 .. _website: https://codewith.mu/en/

 You can choose different options to install Mu.
 The ones you'll most likely use is an installer for your device (Mac/Windows), or installation through
-Python package (pip) using `command line interface`_ if you've installed Python.
+Python package (pip) using :ref:`command line interface` if you've installed Python.
 Using this method will be crucial for working with Python further, since it gives you an easy access to Python libraries.

 .. figure:: assets/installation_options.PNG